devnall/notes/BonMots.md

 * Weltanschauung - a comprehensive conception or image of the universe and of humanity's relation to it
 * thalassic - of or pertaining to seas and oceans
 * subfuscous - slightly dark, dusky, or somber
-* mysophobia - a dread of dirt or filth
 * larrikin - disoderly; rowdy
 * rubricate - to mark or color with red
 * viridescent - slightly green; greenish